 These session plans link to the EYFS curriculum in the areas of personal, social and emotional development, communication and language and literacy.
 Themes linked to the book are written in red for reference.

-These resources can be used to support Place 2 Be's Children's Mental Health Week which runs from 1- 7 February 2021.
+These resources can be used to support Place 2 Be's Children's Mental Health Week which takes place in February each year.